 Shopping for a New Car?
 Read This.

-If you absolutely must get a new car, here are some ways to save.
+However, if you must buy a new car now, here are some ways to save.

 1. Shop Around